Tutorial

 SEO vs Sales - How to Combine Them

-There’s often a perceived conflict between SEO-focused content and sales-focused content.
+There's often a perceived conflict between SEO-focused content and sales-focused content.
 In practice, they can and should go hand in hand.
 Content should naturally include relevant keywords while remaining understandable and engaging for users.
-Mini scenario: an article about web design services can use phrases like “small business website” while demonstrating real benefits and client success stories.
+It's also worth knowing whether SEO in 2026 is still worth it - the answer might surprise you.

 Key Places for Sales Content